masher92/GEOG_5790/Assignment2/Readme.md

 ## How to use
 The tool can be executed using "RunProgram.py" either using the [command line](https://www.pythoncentral.io/execute-python-script-file-shell/) or opening the [Python IDLE](https://www.pitt.edu/~naraehan/python3/getting_started_win_first_try.html) or [Spyder](https://www.spyder-ide.org/) and pressing F5.

-Before the tool can be executed, "myconfig.py" must be edited by the user to give data filepaths and to set sampling preferences.
+Before the tool can be executed, "myconfig.py" must be edited by the user to give filepaths to the following data:
+* A tiff file of slope data.
+* A tiff file of elevation data.
+* A shapefile containing a polygon outline of an area of interest.
-The user is expected to provide A raster
+The user can also specify preferences to the sampling conditions.

 ## License